 When people talk about “spring cleaning,” they could mean anything from cleaning out and then rearranging closets to scheduling a complete home carpet cleaning.
 They might just mean cleaning up the inbox on their email and getting rid of old files.
-There are plenty of ways you can clean up the clutter in your house and life during spring, and here’s one we’d like to suggest you may not have thought of “spring cleaning” for your plumbing in West Des Moines, IA.
+There are plenty of ways you can clean up the clutter in your house and life during spring, and here’s one we’d like to suggest you may not have thought of “spring cleaning” for your plumbing in the greater Des Moines, IA metro area.

 The Actual Cleaning: Drain Cleaning

 This is our biggest recommendation for improving your plumbing in the spring: call our plumbers to arrange for complete preventive drain cleaning.
 This is one of our specialties as professional plumbers.
 We offer extensive drain services, including drain snaking, to clear out buildup from drainpipes around the house.
 This will prevent clogging in the future and stop other drain troubles, such as bad odors and drain flies.
 We recommend drain cleaning as an annual service, and if you haven’t had it done yet this year, spring is as good a time as any!

 There are several checks to make on the plumbing that will help you catch troubles early on.
 You can then schedule repairs before the problems become worse.

 - Toilet leaks: You might have leaks between the tank and the bowl of your toilet and not realize it.
 Because the toilet uses the most freshwater of any appliance in the house (often accounting for 40% of all indoor water use), you want to be sure that it isn’t leaking.
 To test for leaks, put a few drops of food coloring into the tank, then wait for half an hour.
 If the dye has seeped down into the bowl, you leak.
 Call a plumber for repairs.
 (If you want to improve this spring, replace an older toilet with a low-flow model.)